JanKari/go-ping/README.md

 ```

 See [this blog](https://sturmflut.github.io/linux/ubuntu/2015/01/17/unprivileged-icmp-sockets-on-linux/)
-and [the Go icmp library](https://godoc.org/golang.org/x/net/icmp) for more details.
+and [the Go icmp library](https://godoc.org/golang.org/x/net/icmp) for more detail.